Nehad Qalei

 Nehad Qalei (Arabic: نهاد قلعي) was a Syrian actor and screenwriter.
 He was among the founders of Syrian Arab Television.
 Alongside Duraid Lahham, he formed one of the most iconic duos in Syrian television.

 Early life

-Born as Nehad Al-Kharboutli Al-Qalei in the Lebanese city of Zahlé to a Syrian-Kurdish family.
-His father worked in the Telegraph and Postal Service there.
-In the 1930s, they moved to Damascus, living first on Shura Avenue in the Al-Muhajreen area.
+Nehad Qalei was born as Nehad Al-Kharboutli Al-Qalei in the Lebanese city of Zahlé to a Syrian-Kurdish family.
+His father worked there in the telegraph and postal service.
+In the 1930s, they moved to Damascus, living first on Shura Avenue in the Al-Muhajreen neighborhood.

 Death

 In 1976, Qalei was tragically paralyzed in an attack, which eventually led to his death in 1993.
-After being hit by a chair over his head in Old Damascus, he was paralyzed and then died a slow death.
-It is said that the person who beat him was one of the members of the Defense Brigades, which was founded by Rifaat al-Assad.
-Duraid Lahham and Qalei were staying up late at the Family Club restaurant in the Bab Touma before being hit.
+After having been hit by a chair over his head in the historic center of Damascus, he was paralyzed and then died a slow death.
+It is said that the person who beat him was one of the members of the Defense Brigades, founded by Rifaat al-Assad.
+Fellow actor and screenwriter Duraid Lahham and Qalei were staying up late at the Family Club restaurant in the Bab Touma before the attack happened.